infinityofspace/pkb_client/Readme.md

 Each request must be made with the API key and secret.
 You can easily create them at Porkbun.
 Just follow the [official instructions](https://porkbun.com/api/json/v3/documentation#Authentication).
 Make sure that you explicitly activate the API usage for your domain at the end.
-There are two ways to use abc.
+There are two ways to use `pkb_client`.
 The first way is to use it as a Python module.
 See the [module documentation](https://infinityofspace.github.io/pkb_client) for more information.
 The second way is to use the module from the command line, see below for more information.

 After installation *pkb_client* is available under the command `pkb-client`.